wp-plugins/frontend-admin-menu/README.txt

 5. If you enable the last option , all users except the administrator can view the corresponding menu in the administration and the original admin menu is hiding.

 == Changelog ==

+= Version 1.7 =
+* 	Add: Links manage menu in admin page
+* 	Add: Modifications of visibility on mapping menu to roles
+*       Add: Some traductions
+* 	Fixed: CSS text align of mapping menu to roles table

 = Version 1.6 =
 * 	Fixed: Activation hook